AriolaLeka/Bike-Rental-Prediction/README.md

 ## Prediction Model

-We built a prediction model to estimate the number of total rental bikes based on the provided features.
-We [briefly describe the chosen model or approach, e.g., linear regression, decision tree, neural network, etc.] and explain how the model was trained using the preprocessed dataset.
+We use 3 prediction models to estimate the number of total rental bikes based on the provided features.
+We use Random Forest Regression, Linear Regression and Multi-layer Perceptron.

 ## Evaluation

-To evaluate the accuracy of our prediction model, we used [describe the evaluation metrics used, e.g., Mean Squared Error (MSE), Root Mean Squared Error (RMSE), etc.].
+To evaluate the accuracy of our prediction model, we used MSE, MAE, R-squared evaluation metrics to assess the model’s performance and compare them amongst each other.
 The model's performance was compared against the actual values provided in the dataset.

-## Usage
+## Code

 To use the code in this repository, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/bike-sharing-prediction.git`
+1. **Download the Project Files:**

-2. Navigate to the project directory: `cd bike-sharing-prediction`
-3. [Instructions on setting up and running the code]
+Click on the green "Code" button and select "Download ZIP."
+Extract the downloaded ZIP file to a location on your computer.

+2. **Open Google Colab:**

+   Open your web browser and navigate to [Google Colab](https://colab.research.google.com/).

+3. **Upload the Jupyter Notebook:**

+   In Google Colab, click on the "File" menu, then choose "Upload Notebook."
+Upload the `Bike-Rental-prediction/Bike Sharing.ipynb` file from the extracted project folder.

+4. **Run the Code:**

+   Once the notebook is uploaded, you can run the code cells sequentially by clicking the "Play" button (▶️) next to each cell.
+This will execute the code and display the output, including visualizations and analysis.

+5. **Follow the Instructions:**

+   The notebook contains step-by-step instructions and explanations.
+Read the markdown cells and comments within the code cells to understand the project's flow and purpose.